DevelopedByAnurag/ML-Models/README.md

 # ML-Models
-A repository contaning list of trained and planned training models just for learning ML Development
+A repository made for learning contaning list of trained and planned training models just for learning ML Development

 AI Models that I will be trying to work on:
 - [ ] Iris dataset